A first mapping of local innovators in Namibia

 By Margretha Kampulu, UNDP Namibia Communications Associate

-With the Namibian government’s recent declaration of a state of emergency due to ongoing and persistent drought, the new UNDP Accelerator Labs could not have come at better time.
+With the Namibian government’s recent declaration of a state of emergency due to ongoing and persistent drought, the new UNDP Accelerator Labs(link is external) could not have come at better time.

 Unveiled officially last month with the support of the German and Qatari governments, Namibia’s Lab will focus on fusing issues central to climate change, environmental sustainability and resilience.